snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-4-0/usage-guide/index.md

 ---
-title: "Usage Guide"
+title: 'Usage Guide'
-date: "2020-04-03"
+date: '2020-04-03'
 sidebar_position: 20
 ---

 This page refers to version 0.4.0 of Snowplow Mini for AWS.
 It also assumes an already running Snowplow Mini instance.

 ## Overview